-This condition is one of the most common hormonal disturbances and affects millions of people of both sexes and of all ages.
+Hypothyroidism, or an underactive thyroid, is one of the most common hormonal disturbances, affecting millions of people of both sexes and of all ages.
 As many as one in four people may suffer from some degree of hypothyroidism.

 The thyroid gland controls the body's metabolic rate, and is sometimes called the "master of metabolism."
 It exerts control over many critical functions, including body temperature, digestive enzyme synthesis, hydrochloric acid production, fat and protein synthesis, and synthesis and activity of sex hormones and white blood cells.